Labor Studies Working Group

 Join us for a screening of the award-winning documentary film The Hand That Feeds followed by a discussion with the director, Rachel Lears.

-About the Film: Shy sandwich-maker Mahoma Lopez unites his undocumented immigrant coworkers to fight abusive conditions at a popular New York restaurant chain.
-The epic power struggle that ensues turns a single city block into a battlefield in America’s new wage wars.
+the Film: Shy sandwich-maker Mahoma Lopez unites his undocumented immigrant coworkers to fight abusive conditions at a popular New York restaurant chain.
+The epic power struggle that ensues turns a single city block into a battlefield in America’s

 This event is co-sponsored by the